Joan (given name): List of figures named Joan

 Below are lists of people and fictional characters named or known as Joan.
-They are divided by gender and time period and within each list are presented alphabetically, by surname or title.
+They are divided by gender and time period, and are presented alphabetically within each list, by surname or title.
 Where the same name or title applies to more than one person, each is listed in order of birth year.

 Women

 Medieval and early modern periods

 The following is a list of women known as Joan who lived in the Middle Ages (from around the 5th to the late 15th centuries) or in the early modern (late 15th century – c.
 1800) period: